hashicorp/terraform-provider-docker/website/docs/r/service.html.markdown

 }
 ```

-See also the `TestAccDockerService_full` test for a complete overview.
+See also the `TestAccDockerService_full` test or all the other tests for a complete overview.

 ## Argument Reference